jeromerony/distorch/README.md

 conda install 'conda-forge::gxx>=14.2.0'
 ```

-## (and others)
+## Overview

-This repository contains the code of our MIDL 2025 submission to the short paper track.
+This repository contains the code library presented in our MIDL 2025 submission to the short paper track.
 It implements the Hausdorff distance, and similar distance based metrics, with GPU accelerated frameworks (currently [`KeOps`](https://www.kernel-operations.io/) and [`Triton`](https://github.com/triton-lang/triton)).

+This library is destined to researchers who want to evaluate the quality of segmentations (2D or 3D) w.r.t. a ground truth, according to distance metrics such as the Hausdorff distance, the Average Symmetric Surface Distance (ASSD), etc.
+In particular, doing this evaluation for 3D volumes can be challenging in terms of computation time, requiring several seconds per volume with CPU implementations.

+Here, we provide an implementation of these metrics that leverages CUDA, managing to be faster or on-par with other libraries.
+The goal of our implementation is 3-fold:
+- be fast on GPU for 3D volumes
+- be easy to install, minimizing the amount of dependencies
+- be easy to inspect
+Additional care is taken to provide accurate results, although the ASSD metric is currently not evaluated correctly by any library, including ours.
+More details in [CORRECTNESS.md](CORRECTNESS.md).

+Our implementation is particularly fast on GPU, especially for small objects, such as the WMH 1.0 dataset.
 Citing Table 1 from our submission, on three datasets (SegTHOR, OAI, WMH 1.0):

 |                   | Runtime (ms) | Mem.
 (GiB) | Runtime (ms) | Mem.
 (GiB) | Runtime (ms) | Mem.
 (GiB) |